-The NOI should be submitted prior to completing the Comprehensive exam, and the topic approved by the advisory committee.
-The purpose of submitting this document is to ensure that the committee approves the subject area for the comprehensive exam as not duplicating a candidate's research project.
+The NOI should be submitted prior to completing the Candidacy Exam, and the topic approved by the advisory committee.
+The purpose of submitting this document is to ensure that the committee approves the subject area for the Candidacy Exam as not duplicating a candidate's research project.
 It is acceptable for the proposed topic to extend some aspects of the student's research beyond that completed for PhD.